coder-21/Zendesk-search-coding-challenge/README.md

 **Execution:**
-Run the project using maven or -
+- Run Main.java using an IDE.
-Run Main.java using an IDE.
+- To execute using maven, run the following mvn package java -jar target/search-1.0-SNAPSHOT.jar

 **Requirements:**